ali-mahani/ali-mahani.github.io/_tabs/about.md

 while retaining some degree of complexity of the neural behavior can lead to better understanding of human brain as a computational machine.\
 We have seen instances of bio-inspired algorithms in the past years, like Recurrent Neural Networks or Convolutional Neural Networks.

 Another field I find very interesting is **Brain Computer Interfaces (BCI)**.
-This field helps us develop technology that can help us better understand neural coding and enables us to bridge the silicon-based machines with the carbon-based ones.
-It can help us develop more powerful robots, integration of AI and humans and ultimately, Cyborgs :)))
+This field helps us develop technology that can lead us to a better understanding of neural coding and enables us to bridge the silicon-based machines with the carbon-based ones.
+It can help us develop more powerful robots, integrate AI and humans.
+I am most interested in developing these BCI devices for encoding and decoding neural data.

 ## Outside Academia
 I love playing squash.
 I started this sport when I was a junior at high school and I play whenever I have free time.